 Since its discovery in the early 1990s, Lembeh Strait has earned a reputation as the undeniable muck diving capital of the world.
 With over 30 dive sites in a narrow stretch of water, each bursting with weird and wonderful creatures, it’s easy to see why.

-Sheltered bays, rocky pinnacles, black volcanic sand, fringing reefs, rubble slopes and even a wreck or two play host to an abundance of truly unique critters, and with such a high density of life, the next surprise is often just around the corner.
+Sheltered bays, rocky pinnacles, black volcanic sand, fringing reefs, rubble slopes and even a wreck or two play host to an abundance of truly unique critters.
+And, thanks to the Lembeh Strait's exceptionally high density of life, the next surprise is often just around the corner.

 Bangka and Gangga islands